Lyfae/UAV_Robotics_Team/Spring 2021/Documentation/blog/blog3.md

  *Goals*
  * Hardware:
-    * The goal for the hardware team in the next coming weeks it to play around with the *Dynamixel XM430-W350R* and calculate the measurements for it so we can slowly incorporate it with the software.
+    * The goal for the hardware team in the next coming weeks is to finish with the CAD programs and start assembling the arm.
+More updates will be given next week.

 * Software:
-    * The goal for the software is trying to create a server so we can send the commands that the webcam picks up to the server which will give directions to the hardware - telling it how it should move.
-We are also planning to automate the entire process so we don't have to manually use the remote control to manually input directions.
+    * The goal for the software team is to clean up the code and document everything.
+We will be working on the integration prcoess once the arm has been printed and everything is ready to be assembled.
+The automation process of the software is still underdevopement and has been put on hold due to finals, but we will resume progress on that.

-This is what I have for this week!
+This is what I have for this update!
 See you next time!

 Edited by [P.T]